petrinm/basilisk/docs/source/Vizard/vizardAdvanced/vizardSettings.rst

     * - ``keyboardLiveInput``
       - string
       - string of alphanumeric key inputs to listen for during 2-way communication
+    * - ``messageBufferSize``
+      - int
+      - [bytes] Maximum size of vizMessages to be loaded into memory at one time, -1 to force loading of entire file into memory, 0 to use viz default

 While the prior settings are only read once during start up, the following settings are checked